What is Credit Score and how is it calculated?

 The more diverse your credit mix is, the more score you are going to receive in this category.

-The different credit types are credit line, mortgage, loans.
+The different credit types are credit lines, mortgages, and loans.
 It is important to have a variety of mix of credit.
 However, this is a smaller category and we recommend our clients only to apply for the credit that they need.
 Our recommendation for this category is:

 - Have 3 different revolving lines of credit.